JaeseongChoe/KAIST-CS420-Term_Project/README.md

 #### Semantic analyzer

 The semantic analyzer of the mini-C compiler provides static and type checking features.

 - Static checking
   - Check the existence of duplicated identifier error.
   - Check weather the `continue` and `break` statement are located inside loop or not.
 - Type checking
   - Check the types of operands for arithmetic operators.
   - Check the types of destination and source element in assignment operator.

+In both two checking phases, the semantic analyzer insert some cast operations if it need to and possible to match the types of operands.

 ### Middle end